 Know what you will do if someone offers you a drink

-Since you’ll be at a party, this isn’t totally out of the realm of possibility, so it’s important to have a game plan.
-Not having a plan may lead to accepting a drink, which is probably a bad idea.
-First off, know that you can refuse a drink without explaining yourself.
-You don’t owe anyone an explanation.
-But in order to avoid this situation altogether, just keep a glass of water or soda in your hand.
+Since you’ll be at a party, someone may offer you a drink without knowing you’re sober.
+If you don’t have a plan in place for when this occurs, you may feel pressured to accept a drink.
+First off, it’s important to know that you can refuse a drink without explaining yourself — you don’t owe anyone an explanation for your sobriety.
+Another way to avoid this situation is to keep a glass of water or soda in your hand.
 People are less likely to offer a drink if they see you are already sipping on something.

 Have an answer ready if someone asks why you’re not drinking

-However, some people aren’t quite ready to admit that to others, especially strangers.
-And that’s OK!
-There are plenty of other responses that can be your go-to.
-Obviously, you can say you just don’t feel like drinking, and most people will leave it at that and not push for more information.
-Or, you can say you are the sober driver, which may be the case anyway.
-Another response is just that you’re watching what you put in your body during the holiday season, and that means cutting back on alcohol to avoid the negative long-term effects.
+However, if you’re not quite ready to talk about sobriety with others, especially strangers, it’s perfectly fine to use another response instead.
+You can simply say you don’t feel like drinking, or offer another excuse like you’re a designated driver or that you have to be up early.
+Another response option is to say you’re watching what you put in your body during the holiday season, which means cutting back on alcohol to avoid negative long-term effects.
 Whatever your response may be, have it ready so you aren’t caught off guard.

 Know what you are going to drink during the party

-I find this to be the most helpful strategy of all.
-And, as long as your are comfortable confiding in a friend, it’s pretty easy to do.
-Just tell someone you trust that you have stopped drinking for X, Y and Z reasons, and let them know you’d appreciate their support at any parties you both attend.
+This strategy may be the most helpful one of all.
+As long as you’re comfortable confiding in a friend, it’s a pretty easy tip to follow.
+Just tell someone you trust that you have stopped drinking, and let them know you would appreciate their support at any parties you both attend.
 This way, if you do pick up a drink, there is another person holding you accountable for your actions.
-In early sobriety, I found this to be vital to my sobriety, so I made sure someone always knew that I was sober.
-Then I wasn’t as tempted to drink.
+This can be especially valuable during early sobriety, when you’re still feeling tempted to drink.

-In the end, the holidays aren’t really about drinking at all, and you can still lead an exciting, sober life during the holiday season.
-However, it’s important to be prepared should you find yourself in the presence of people drinking.
-Though everyone is different, these strategies should at least provide you with a starting point.
-Happy holidays, and stay sober.
+Additionally, it’s important to keep in mind that the holidays aren’t really about drinking at all and that you can still enjoy an exciting, sober life during the holidays.
+With that in mind, it’s important to be prepared when you find yourself in the presence of people drinking.
+Though everyone is different, these strategies should be able to help you have a fun-filled and sober holiday season!